 But if your high titanforges from previous tiers already occupy these slots, this might not apply to you.
 Oh, look… another opportunity to sim your character! 😉

 Q: Do the new bonuses change gameplay, talents, etc?

-The Stomp and Dire Frenzy builds should be very close once T19 is completely out of the picture.
+The Stomp and Dire Frenzy builds are very close now.

 Antorus Gear List